Across the globe, we are experiencing unprecedented restrictions on both our personal and social lives due to coronavirus.

 Nearly 9000 annual leave days were canceled in the month of March according to the latest Edays data, indicating that employees are planning on canceling annual leave and holidays.

 Edays already support individuals to spread their annual leave throughout the year as research shows a failure to do so will result in employee burnout which has a direct relationship to mental health.
 Encourage your employees to take a break can reduce the risk of employee burnout.

 The unknown…this is arguably the scariest element of everything that’s happening right now.

 People are asking questions amidst the uncertainty such as how long will this last?
 How will it impact us when it’s all over?

 It’s hard to say but commentators are currently stating that up to one million people could face unemployment due to COVID-19 and that it may take a while for the country to recover.

-We can’t know what will worry each individual, but’s it’s highly likely that we will all fear something; loss of jobs, financial pressures, ours or loved one’s health and the shape of the ‘new normal’ post beyond these challenging times.
+We can’t know what will worry each individual, but’s it’s highly likely that we will all fear something; loss of jobs, financial pressures, our or loved one’s health, and the shape of the ‘new normal’ post beyond these challenging times.

 Individuals let off steam in different ways and whether that is a pint in your local, or daily gym sessions you won’t be doing any of that for the foreseeable.
 The government’s recent intervention to close these types of venues will hit people hard.

 How will an increase in employee mental health cases impact businesses?